 “Hand up” Chae ordered and Kenst complied in time for a laser-thin beam to stab down the hallway again and again.
 “Sensors” Chae said, by way of explanation.

-The hallway was clear, except for a bit of debris up against the ruined barrier.
+The hallway was clear, except for a bit of debris next to the ruined barrier.
 He shouldered the bag as Chae explained how to use the nabots to form straps on the bag to help carry it.
 Kenst was beginning to feel much more optimistic about his chances.

 “Won’t that use up fighting ability?” he asked about the straps as he broke into a trot down the hallway.
 He had a purpose for that firepower.
 His rage did.